kaurarmanjot445-sys/snn-mnist-conversion/README.md

 # ReLU to SNN Conversion on MNIST
 We are converting trained ReLU networks into Spiking Neural Networks — no retraining needed, just math.
-Based on Stanojevic et al., *Nature Communications* 2024, with guidance from Dr. Guillaume Bellec (TU Graz, Austria).
+Based on Stanojevic et al., *Nature Communications* 2024, with guidance from Dr. Guillaume Bellec.

 ---
 ## What I did